kalbhor/Tasqueue/README.md

 	log.Fatal(err)
 }

-// This will return an error since q1 is already created and its concurrency cannot be modified.
-To re-use
-// "q1", omit the concurrency field or supply the same one as before as above err := srv.RegisterTask("multiplication", tasks.MulProcessor, TaskOpts{Queue:"q1", Concurrency: 10})
-if err != nil {
+// This will return an error since q1 is already created and its concurrency cannot be modified err := srv.RegisterTask("multiplication", tasks.MulProcessor, TaskOpts{Queue:"q1", Concurrency: 10}) if err != nil {
 	log.Fatal(err)